Homemade card for multiple occasions

 This is a super quick and easy tutorial for a DIY valentines card you can craft together with your baby or toddler.

 Besides Valentine’s Day this card is also great for Father’s Day and Mother’s Day.

 The hand prints add a personal touch that will make everyone happy that get’s this cute card gifted.

 There are affiliate links in this post, meaning, at no additional cost to you, I will be compensated if you click through and take action.
 For full disclosure click here.

-1. Gather your supplies for the valentines card
+1. Gather your supplies for the handprint heart card

 - Old newspaper

 - Paint (I used acrylic paint)

 Cover your crafting area with old newspaper so you don’t get paint or glue on your table.

 Chose the colored paper and paint color you want to use.